NYS Regulatory Context

 This is an advanced technique.
 First-time home infusers should focus on the basic decarb-infuse-bake workflow before experimenting with terpene preservation.

-Baked edibles store like their non-infused counterparts.
-Brownies and cookies remain stable for 4 to 7 days at room temperature in a sealed container, 1 to 2 weeks in the refrigerator, or several months in the freezer.
+Baked edibles store like ordinary baked goods: a few days at room temperature, longer refrigerated, and months in the freezer.
 Label every container with the date and the per-piece dose.
-The labeling is non-negotiable for household safety.
+The labeling is not optional, it is how you keep the household safe.

 The Alchemy Editors